 - mix and mash equipment - such as video/audio/ image editing stations

-Use Web 2.0 to your advantage to actively promote reading for example. podcasts, youtube, blogs, twitter, social book sharing sites.
+Use digital tools to promote reading for example, podcasts, youtube, blogs, twitter, social book sharing sites.
 A popular activity is creating book trailers or having a book trailer competition.
 You can then display them on your website or blog.